Homophily: Effects

 The effects of homophily on the diffusion of information and behaviors are also complex.
 Some studies have claimed that homophily facilitates access information, the diffusion of innovations and behaviors, and the formation of social norms.
 Other studies, however, highlight mechanisms through which homophily can maintain disagreement, exacerbate polarization of opinions, lead to self segregation between groups, and slow the formation of an overall consensus.

 As online users have a degree of power to form and dictate the environment, the effects of homophily continue to persist.
-On Twitter, terms such as “Stan Twitter”, “Black Twitter”, or “Local Twitter” have also been created and popularized by users to separate themselves based on specific dimensions.
+On Twitter, terms such as "stan Twitter", "Black Twitter", or "local Twitter" have also been created and popularized by users to separate themselves based on specific dimensions.

 Homophily is a cause of homogamy—marriage between people with similar characteristics.
 Homophily is a fertility factor; an increased fertility is seen in people with a tendency to seek acquaintance among those with common characteristics.
 Governmental family policies have a decreased influence on fertility rates in such populations.

+Heterophilic Graph Learning

+In graph representation learning, homophily means that nodes with the same label or attributes are more likely to be connected in the network.
+It is considered the most important reason for the success of graph neural networks (GNNs).
+However, it is recently found that there exists a non-trivial sets of dataset where homophily principle doesn't hold, i.e. heterophily, and GNN performance is unsatisfactory.
+Lots of efforts have been devoted to study heterophilic graph learning.